oyvindhermansen/heightify/README.md

 /**
 * You can also pass a key called 'hasImages'.
 * this will check wether your element contain images.
-* If true, the heightify will run through imagesLoaded
+* If true, heightify will run through imagesLoaded
 * before setting the height.
-This will fix bug with a
-* non-collapsing content.
 */

 heightify({